morphx666/DelayBug/README.md

     Triggered by Timer|            |              |            |              |            |              |
     -------------------------------------------------------------------------------------------------------

-The code in the Test app tries to calculate the exact value of a millisecond using this code:
+The Test app tries to calculate the exact value of a millisecond using this code:

     Task.Run(() => {
         long curTick = DateTime.Now.Ticks;